Three Areas Where Social Media Can Cause an Issue

 Social media also has the unwanted effect of removing social filters for many individuals.
 Traditionally, a well-rounded person develops the ability to exercise critical social skills like empathy, emotional intelligence, and active listening.

-Often, these abilities tarnish during extended periods of time spent on social networks.
-Internally filtering statements and listening to and validating the opinions of others is too easily lost in the dregs of social media comments sections.
+These abilities often tarnish during extended periods spent on social networks.
+Internally filtering statements and listening to and validating the opinions of others are too easily lost in the dregs of social media comments sections.

-There are many ways that social media can have a negative influence on your life.
-From mental and physical health to social concerns, critical areas of life can suffer when you let the need for social media get out of hand.
+There are many ways that social media can negatively influence your life.
+From mental and physical health to social concerns, critical areas of life can suffer when the need for social media gets out of hand.